Advertiser Disclosure

 Converting your hotel points into airline miles isn’t usually great value.
 However, there is 1 specific use case here that can make a lot of sense depending on how often you use United miles.

-Let’s take a look at the promotion details and then talk about how you might be able to maximize this offer.
+Let’s review the promotion details and then discuss how you can maximize this offer.

 Offer Details